the-events-calendar/the-events-calendar/readme.txt

 * Feature - Add subscribe links for Outlook 365 and Outlook Live to the event views.
 [TEC-4168]
 * Feature - Add export links for Outlook 365 and Outlook Live to single events.
 [TEC-4168]
 * Feature - Update single event export to use a dropdown template to support more links.
 [TEC-4176]
 * Feature - Add Outlook ics as an option for Subscribe to Calendar that removes the X-WR-CALNAME from the file.
-[TEC-4188]
+Props to Andy Fragen @afragen [TEC-4188]
 * Fix - Prevent Redis Cache Pro fatals around date utilization and calculations on Views [TEC-4351]
 * Fix - Ensure all expected subscribe links show when using the default page template.
 [TEC-4313]
 * Fix - Put back the event website label for Classic editor.
 [TEC-4334]